jonahwinninghoff/Text-Summarization/README.md

 <img src = 'https://github.com/jonahwinninghoff/Text-Summarization/blob/main/Images/bird%20view.png?raw=true'/>

 <p align = 'justify'>As seen by above, each color is associated with global, sliding, and random connections while each white slot represents no connection.
 For example, there is no connection between "work" and "is."
-This approach helps reduce time complexity comes with the price of no theoretical guarantees as the Google Research acknowledges (Zaheer et al., 2020).</p>
+This approach reduces time complexity, which comes with the price of no theoretical guarantees as the Google Research acknowledges (Zaheer et al., 2020).</p>

 ## METHOD <a id ='method'></a>
 <ul>